Note: The links below will

 the US.

 But do you have to be in the Bricklayers' Union?
-Researchers at are formulating a way to make a brick-like
+Researchers at The

-building material that would mixed with
+building material that would allow

 chemicals brought up from Earth.
 The "Mars bricks" are designed to